Soft and Chewy Pumpkin Oatmeal Chocolate Chip Cookies

 1. Whisk together the wet ingredients with the two kinds of sugar.

-2. Stir in the dry ingredients, then gently fold in the chocolate chips.
+2. Stir the dry ingredients into the butter mixture, then gently fold in the chocolate chips.

-3. Scoop the cookie dough into balls and place on a tray or plate.
-Cover the cookie dough with plastic wrap and refrigerate for at least 3 hours, or up to 5 days.
+3. Use a cookie scoop to scoop the cookie dough into balls and place in a single layer on a tray or plate.
+Cover the cookie dough with plastic wrap and chill in the fridge for at least 3 hours, or up to 5 days.

-4. Once the cookie dough has chilled, bake on a parchment paper-lined baking tray for 12 to 14 minutes, or until the edges have set.
+4. Once the cookie dough has chilled, bake on a prepared baking sheet for 12 to 14 minutes, or until the edges have set.
+You’ll want to take these cookies out of the oven while the tops still look a little glossy.
+The residual heat from the oven will finish cooking the inside without making these cookies dry or cakey.

 5. Let the cookies cool for a few minutes on the baking tray before removing them to cool on a wire rack.